AlgyJr/ios_guides/CocoaPods.md

     end
     ```

 - Refer to the [podfile documentation](https://guides.cocoapods.org/using/the-podfile.html) to see versioning options and more complex use cases.

-3. Download and integrate the dependencies into your project:
+### Download and integrate the dependencies into your project
 - From a terminal in the root directory of your project, run...

     ```bash
     pod install
     ```

-4. Open the Xcode workspace:
+### Open the Xcode workspace:
    - Close the project (`MyApp.xcodeproject`) if you have it open and open the workspace (`MyApp.xcworkspace`).
    - CocoaPods creates an additional project for all the dependencies so you need to open the `.xcworkspace` from now on (which will contain your original project and the pods project).